Code-Institute-Submissions/Sportance/README.md

 * The user is required to fill in all the fields of the contact form before they can submit.
 If they do not fill in all fields, they will be prompted by a reminder to do so.

+* The footer consists of links to all sections on the webpage and Sportance’s social media accounts.
+All links work correctly and take the user to the desired location.
+All social media links open a new window using ‘target=”blank”’.
+The social media links disappear when the screen size is below 992px.
+Also ‘rel=”noopener”’ was added to each social media link to ensure the new page is not able to access the window.opener process.

 ## Deployment
 ---